ExodusMovement/shakl/README.md

 - Supports static and [dynamic styles](#dynamic-styles) (based on props).
 - Supports component extension using [`extend()`](#extending-styles) and [`attrs()`](#custom-props).
 - Supports component composition using [`withComponent()`](#wrapping-another-component) and [`withChild()`](#wrapping-a-child).
-- Supports [styling other style props](#multiple-style-props), e.g. `contentContainerStyle`, you can "truly" style any component.
 - Uses regular inline styles under the hood (performance boost).
 - Works [with React DOM](#usage-with-react-dom) too, same simple API, same benefits.
 - No dependencies, all just React goodness.